wenyuliuinfo/cybersecurity_for_beginners/1-basic-security-concepts/1-common-cybersecurity-threats.md

 ## 2. Common reasons behind
 Malicious actors compromise data and IT systems for a variety of reasons, often driven by personal gain, ideological motives, or the desire to cause disruption.
 Understanding these motivations can help organizations and individuals better defend against cyber threats.
-Some common reasons why malicious actors engage in cyberattacks include:
+Some common reasons why malicious actors engage in cyber-attacks include:

 1. **Financial Gain:** Many attacks are driven by the desire for financial profit.
 Malicious actors may steal sensitive information like credit card numbers, bank account details, or personal identification information to commit fraud, identity theft, hold an individual or organization to ransom or sell the stolen data on the dark web.